Mastodon

 The first step to installing a VM is to manually download a ISO and manually go through the installation process.

 There’s tools like debootstrap to automate a installation of a debian into a folder, which we can convert to a VM.
+The added benefit of using debootstrap is that YOU can automate AND get which packages go into your VM making sure you minimize security incidents by not relying on 3rd party “images”

 • OpenStack providers